jackyaz/YazFi/README.md

 ## Known Issues/Limitations

-The script overrides the "Access Intranet" WebUI setting (for now, see "Upcoming Features" above).
-If you want guests to be able to access Intranet resources, do not include the network in YazFi.
+The script overrides the "Access Intranet" WebUI setting (except for DNS).
+If you want guests to be able to access other Intranet resources, do not include the guest network in YazFi.

 ![Access Intranet settings](https://puu.sh/zYWp9/a5541ed706.png)